Trump chooses former senator David Perdue as ambassador to China - ExBulletin

 Washington and Beijing have long had deep differences over China's support for Russia during its war in Ukraine, on issues of human rights, technology and Taiwan, the self-governing democracy that Beijing claims as the his.

-Chinese President Xi Jinping said during a meeting with outgoing President Joe Biden last month that Beijing was ready to work with a new U.S. administration. the future and destiny of humanity.
+Chinese President Xi Jinping said last month in a meeting with outgoing President Joe Biden that Beijing was ready to work with a new U.S. administration.
+But Xi also warned that a stable relationship between China and the United States was essential not only for the two nations but also for the future and destiny of humanity.

 Make the right choice, Xi warned during his meeting with Biden in November, on the sidelines of an international summit in Peru.
 Continue to explore the right way for two great countries to get along well.